manish-garodia/manish-garodia/common/lib-cellar/procedures/oracle-em/oracle-em.md

-## EM post installation checks
+## EM postinstallation checks

-- After installing EM, you can log into the EM console using a web browser.
+- After installing EM, you can log in to the EM console using a web browser.

 	> **Note**: You can access the EM console only if OMS and agent are up and running.